 Goodale, Mark.
 Surrendering to Utopia: An Anthropology of Human Rights.
+Stanford Studies in Human Rights.
 Stanford, CA: Stanford University Press, 2009.
 [ISBN: 9780804762120]

 This monograph is a significant criticism of the “neoliberal” approach to human rights conducted from an anthropological perspective.
-Neoliberalism is seen here as marking the end of the welfare state model and human rights are manipulated for the sake of the privatization of public interest.
+Neoliberalism is seen here as marking the end of the welfare state model, and human rights are manipulated for the sake of the privatization of public interest.

-Nickel, James.
-Making Sense of Human Rights.
-Chap.11 “Eight Responses to the Relativist”.
+Nickel, James W. “Eight Responses to the Relativist.”
+In Making Sense of Human Rights.
 2d ed.
+By James W. Nickel, 168–184.
 Oxford: Blackwell, 2006.
-168–184.
 [ISBN: 9781405145343]

-This is an excellently written introduction to the most fundamental challenges that cultural relativism advances to human rights.
+This is an excellently written introduction to the most-fundamental challenges that cultural relativism advances to human rights.

-Dundes Renteln, Alison.
+Renteln, Alison Dundes.
 International Human Rights: Universalism versus Relativism.
-Newbury Park, CA: SAGE Publications, 1990.
+Frontiers of Anthropology 6.
+Newbury Park, CA: SAGE, 1990.
 [ISBN: 9780803935051]

-Arguing from a social anthropology perspective, the author claims that within cultural plurality it is still possible to determine cross cultural category-equivalents to rights.
+Arguing from a social-anthropology perspective, the author claims that within cultural plurality it is still possible to determine cross-cultural category equivalents to rights.
 Indeed, cross-cultural investigation, when conducted on empirical bases, shows that there is widespread share of human rights standards.

-Shelton, Dinah, and Paolo G. Carozza.
+Shelton, Dinah L., and Paolo G. Carozza.
 Regional Protection of Human Rights.
+2d ed.
 Oxford: Oxford University Press, 2013.
 [ISBN: 9780199301621]

 This work represents the first comprehensive attempt to investigate the existing regional systems of human rights protection.
-Following legally sophisticated analysis the book considers also the prospects of growth of new regional systems in the Middle East and Asia.
-Now at its second edition, it is still a valuable resource as a textbook for courses at the graduate and research level.
+Following legally sophisticated analysis, the book also considers the prospects of growth of new regional systems in the Middle East and Asia.
+Now in its second edition, it is still a valuable resource as a textbook for courses at the graduate and research levels.

 Anthologies

-Collections of essays can be distinguished into theory-oriented contributions and and regional-focus analyses.
+Collections of essays can be separated into *Theory-Oriented Contributions* and *Regional-Focus Analyses*.
 Treatment of human rights relativism is often presented within book sections.
-The following list represents a selection of the most comprehensive anthologies on cultural diversity and regional human rights protection.
+The references in these two subsections represent a selection of the most-comprehensive anthologies on cultural diversity and regional human rights protection.

-Theory-Oriented
+Theory-Oriented Contributions

 Anthologies with a theory-oriented focus tend to reconstruct concepts and debate of general principles.
-Holder and Reidy 2013 formulates some of the crucial questions on human rights and asked contributors to provide an answer.
-Other recent works, such as Cruft, et al. 2015, have preferred to concentrate on foundational issues or on questions concerning the classical divide between law and politics.
-A classical legally oriented collection is Alston and Goodman 2013, which combines both international and regional human rights protection mechanisms.
+Holder and Reidy 2013 formulates some of the crucial questions on human rights, and contributors are asked to provide an answer.
+Other early-21st-century works, such as Cruft, et al. 2015, prefer to concentrate on foundational issues or on questions concerning the classical divide between law and politics.
+A classical legally oriented collection is Alston and Goodman 2012, which combines protection mechanisms both for international and regional human rights.

 Alston, Philip, and Ryan Goodman, eds.
 International Human Rights.
-Oxford: Oxford University Press, 2013.
+Oxford: Oxford University Press, 2012.
 [ISBN: 9780199578726]

 This is a classic book reference to understand the international system of human rights.
-It is mainly focussed on the international system but it includes sections on regional protection and the challenges of relativism and cultural conflict for human rights universalism.
+It is mainly focused on the international system, but it includes sections on regional protection and the challenges of relativism and cultural conflict for human rights universalism.

 Cruft, Rowan, S. Matthew Liao, and Massimo Renzo, eds.
 Philosophical Foundations of Human Rights.
+Philosophical Foundations of Law.
 Oxford: Oxford University Press, 2015.
 [ISBN: 9780199688630]

-This recently published essay collections gathers an impressive number of contributions (38), some of which are coupled with confronting theses.
+This essay collection gathers an impressive number of contributions (thirty-eight), some of which are coupled with confronting theses.
 Highly recommended for advanced students and researchers.

 Holder, Cindy, and David Reidy, eds.
-Human Rights.
-The Hard Questions.
+Human Rights: The Hard Questions.
 Cambridge, UK: Cambridge University Press, 2013.
 [ISBN: 9781107003064]

-This edited book includes a mixed range of scholars with expertise in legal and philosophical research on human rights.
-Definitively an interdisciplinary undertaking, it covers core issues on the nature of human rights, their status as well as contemporary challenges.
+This edited book includes a mixed assortment of scholars with expertise in legal and philosophical research on human rights.
+Definitively an interdisciplinary undertaking, it covers core issues on the nature of human rights, their status, and early-21st-century challenges.
 The book concludes with an afterword by the editors.

 Regional-Focus Analyses